-- 1. Member will be provided with a facility to attend the EGM/AGM through VC/OAVM through the NSDL e-Voting system.
+- Member will be provided with a facility to attend the EGM/AGM through VC/OAVM through the NSDL e-Voting system.
 Members may access by following the steps mentioned above for Access to NSDL e-Voting system.
-After successful login, you can see link of "VC/OAVM" placed under "Join meeting" menu against company name.
+After successful login, you can see link of "VC/OAVM link" placed under "Join meeting" menu against Company name.
 You are requested to click on VC/OAVM link placed under Join Meeting menu.
 The link for VC/OAVM will be available in Shareholder/ Member login where the EVEN of Company will be displayed.
 Please note that the members who do not have the User ID and Password for e-Voting or have forgotten the User ID and Password may retrieve the same by following the remote e-Voting instructions mentioned in the notice to avoid last minute rush. - 2.
 Members are encouraged to join the Meeting through Laptops for better experience. - 3.
 Further Members will be required to allow Camera and use Internet with a good speed to avoid any disturbance during the meeting. - 4.
 Please note that Participants Connecting from Mobile Devices or Tablets or through Laptop connecting via Mobile Hotspot may experience Audio/Video loss due to Fluctuation in their respective network.
 It is therefore recommended to use Stable Wi-Fi or LAN Connection to mitigate any kind of aforesaid glitches. - 5.
-Shareholders who would like to express their views/ have questions may send their questions in advance mentioning their name demat account number/folio number, email id, mobile number at complaint@ hindoostan.com.
-The same will be replied by the company suitably. - 6.
-Shareholders who would like to express their views/ask questions during the meeting may register themselves as a speaker by sending their request in advance at least three days prior to meeting mentioning their name, demat account number/folio number, email id, mobile number at complaint@hindoostan.com.
+Shareholders who would like to express their views/have questions may send their questions in advance mentioning their name demat account number/folio number, email id, mobile number at complaint@hindoostan.com.
+The same will be replied by the Company suitably. - 6.
+Shareholders who would like to express their views/ask questions during the meeting may register themselves as a speaker by sending their request in advance between 9.00 a.m. on Saturday, September 14, 2024 and 5.00 p.m. on Tuesday, September 17, 2024. mentioning their name, demat account number/folio number, email id, mobile number at complaint@hindoostan.com.
 The shareholders who do not wish to speak during the AGM but have queries may send their queries in advance three days prior to meeting mentioning their name, demat account number/folio number, email id, mobile number at complaint@hindoostan.com.
-These queries will be replied to by the company suitably by email.
+These queries will be replied to by the Company suitably by email.